Military police enforce driving ban in snow-stricken Buffalo

 The National Weather Service said the snow total at the Buffalo Niagara International Airport stood at 49.2 inches (1.25 meters) at 10 a.m.
 Monday.
 Officials said the airport will be shut through Wednesday morning.

-More than 2,900 domestic and international U.S. flights were canceled Tuesday as of about noon Eastern time, according to the tracking site FlightAware.
+Roughly 3,000 domestic and international U.S. flights were canceled Tuesday as of about 2 p.m.
+Eastern time, according to the tracking site FlightAware.

-The U.S. Department of Transportation said it will look into flight cancellations by Southwest Airlines that left travelers stranded at airports across the country amid the winter storm.
-Many airlines were forced to cancel flights, but Southwest was by far the leader.
+The U.S. Department of Transportation said it will look into Southwest Airlines flight cancellations that left travelers stranded at airports across the country amid the winter storm.
+Many airlines were forced to call off flights, but Southwest was by far the leader.

 Peltz reported from New York.
-Associated Press journalist Julie Walker also contributed from New York.
+Associated Press journalists Heather Hollingsworth in Kansas City, Missouri, and Julie Walker in New York contributed.

 Credit: Derek Gee